Cloudflare is the One Tech Company Still Sticking By Neo-Nazi Websites

 Even Damore has come out against the Alt-right.

-Offensive speech is the type that needs protection (Score:4, Insightful)
+Offensive speech is the type that needs protection (Score:5, Insightful)

 "The First Amendment really was designed to protect a debate at the fringes.
 You don't need the courts to protect speech that everybody agrees with, because that speech will be tolerated.
 You need a First Amendment to protect speech that people regard as intolerable or outrageous or offensive - because that is when the majority will wield its power to censor or suppress, and we have a First Amendment to prevent the government from doing that."